top of page

 The Four Gospels

-The four Gospels detail a story of the Messiah (a term the Greeks interpreted as the Christ); of a man who broke all the material laws of this world, by walking on water, feeding the multitude, healing the sick, cleansing the lepers, restoring sight, hearing and speech, causing the lame to walk, and raising the dead.
+The four Gospels detail a story of the Messiah (a term the Greeks interpreted as the Christ); of a man who broke all the material laws of this world, by walking on water, feeding the multitude, healing the sick, cleansing the lepers, restoring sight to the blind, hearing to the deaf, speech to the dumb, causing the lame to walk, and raising the dead.

 While the four Gospels were written in Greek, Jesus spoke in the language of the Jews--Aramaic.